TooTall18T/tool_length_probe/docs/manual.md

 The Z-axis then moves down at the "{fast probe fr}" speed until the tool probe switches or the Z-axis has covered the "{z max travel}" distance.
 The latter leads to an error message: "Tool length offset probe failed!"
 "{z max travel}" should not be chosen too large, otherwise the spindle can move onto the probe.
 If the touch probe has switched, the Z-axis moves up by the "{retract dist}" value.
 If a speed is defined for "{slow probe fr}" (>0), the machine moves the probe again at this speed.
+If no speed is defined, this step is skipped.
 The Z-axis then moves to the machine zero point.
 The machine now stops during manual measurement.